Peano Arithmetic and $\mu$MALL: Terms and formulas

 The connectives of linear logic are given a \emph{polarity} as follows.
 The \emph{negative} connectives are $\llpar$, $\bot$, $\llwith$, $\top$, $\forall$, $\neq$, and $\nu$ while their De Morgan duals---namely, $\lltens$, $\llone$, $\llplus$, $\llzero$, $\exists$, $=$, and $\mu$---are positive.
 A \mumall formula is positive or negative depending only on the polarity of its topmost connective.
 The polarity flips between $B$ and $\overline{B}$.
 We shall also call \mumall formulas \emph{polarized formulas}.

-\emph{Unpolarized formulas} are built using $\land$, $\TT$, $\lor$, $\FF$, $=$, $\not=$, $\forall$, $\exists$, $\mu$, and $\nu$.
-Note that the six connectives with $i$ in their typing can appear in polarized and unpolarized formulas.
+\emph{Unpolarized formulas} are built using the four usual classical propositional logic connectives $\land$, $\TT$, $\lor$, $\FF$ plus $=$, $\not=$, $\forall$, $\exists$, $\mu$, and $\nu$.
+Thus, the six connectives with $i$ in their typing can appear in polarized and unpolarized formulas.
 Unpolarized formulas are also called \emph{classical logic formulas}.
 Note that unpolarized formulas do not contain negations.
 We shall extend the notation $\overline{B}$ to unpolarized formulas $B$ in the same sense as used with polarized formulas.
 For convenience, we will occasionally allow implications in unpolarized formulas: in those cases, we treat $P\supset Q$ as $\overline{P}\lor Q$.

 A polarized formula $\hat Q$ is a \emph{polarized version} of the unpolarized formula $Q$ if every occurrence of $\llwith$ and $\lltens$ in $\hat Q$ is replaced by $\wedge$ in $Q$, every occurrence of $\llpar$ and $\llplus$ in $\hat Q$ is replaced by $\vee$ in $Q$, every occurrence of $\llone$ and $\top$ in $\hat Q$ is replaced by $\TT$ in $Q$, and every occurrence of $\llzero$ and $\bot$ in $\hat Q$ is replaced by $\FF$ in $Q$.
 Notice that if $Q$ has $n$ occurrences of propositional connectives, then there are $2^n$ formulas $\hat Q$ that are polarized versions of $Q$.